Zx55/cga-challenge/README.md

+# Composable Generalization Agents Challenge

-## ICML 2024 WORKSHOP: Multi-modal Foundation Model meets Embodied AI - CGA Challenge
+This challenge is held at [ICML 2024 WORKSHOP: Multi-modal Foundation Model meets Embodied AI](https://icml-mfm-eai.github.io).

 This repository contains the benchmark toolkit and the RH20T-P data api.